Direct detection of pseudo-Nambu-Goldstone dark matter in a two Higgs doublet plus singlet extension of the SM: Introduction

 \section{Introduction}

 Dark matter (DM) is still today one of the greatest mysteries in physics.
 Although the first hints of its existence were reported almost 100 years ago, and significant pieces of evidence have been gathered from different sources, we are nevertheless ignorant of its nature (see~\htm{\citere{Bertone:2016nfn}} for a review).
 Perhaps the simplest way to be in tune with all experimental results is to consider DM as a particle yet to be discovered.
 There are many ongoing experiments that can provide further directions in the search for the correct description of the DM field.
 However, in order to unmistakably observe a DM candidate, one needs direct detection (DD) experiments that probe the mass and coupling\htm{s} of the DM particle \htm{with the Standard Model (SM) particles} via its interactions with known objects such as nuclei.
 As a DM particle interacts with nuclei, light and electric charge are \htm{emitted,} providing information about energy and location of the collision.
-If we confine ourselves to the mass region of Weekly Interacting Massive Particles (WIMPs) the most restrictive and up-to-date constraints were obtained by the PandaX-4T~\cite{PandaX-4T:2021bab}, the XENON1T~\cite{XENON:2018voc} and the LZ~\cite{LZ:2021xov,LZnew} collaborations. \htm{With the hope of a future DM detection,} the significance of DD experiments in identifying the DM candidates points to the need of understanding in great detail the DM-nucleon cross sections in the different proposed models. \htm{On the other hand, as long as} no DM particle is found \htm{at DD experiments}, any new proposed model has to \htm{comply with the resulting upper limits on the DM-nucleon cross sections.} There is an interesting class of models where the SM particle content is extended to include an extra complex singlet field \htb{invariant under a softly broken global $U(1)$ symmetry}.
-Known as Pseudo-Nambu-Goldstone (pNG) DM models, they have the distinct feature of having a negligible DM direct detection cross section at leading order (LO) as first reported in~\citere{Gross:2017dan}.
-In these models, the tree-level DM-nucleon cross section is proportional to the DM velocity which according to the experimentally gathered evidence is negligible when compared to the speed of light.
-Therefore, the first relevant contribution to the cross section comes from the one-loop electroweak corrections to the DM-nucleon cross section.
-These were calculated in~\citere{Azevedo:2018exj, Ishiwata:2018sdi, Glaus:2020ihj} for this simplest version of the pNG DM model and shown to be several orders of magnitude above the tree-level result, \htm{and they were also shown to be several orders of magnitude larger than the finite-momentum-transfer corrections at tree-level~\cite{Azevedo:2018exj}.} In fact, \htm{the one-loop corrected scattering cross sections} can be of the order of present \htb{experimental limits} and even more so of future DM detection experiments in some regions of the parameter space.
+If we confine ourselves to the mass region of Weekly Interacting Massive Particles (WIMPs) the most restrictive and up-to-date constraints were obtained by the PandaX-4T~\cite{PandaX-4T:2021bab}, the XENON1T~\cite{XENON:2018voc} and the LZ~\cite{LZnew} collaborations. \htm{With the hope of a future DM detection,} the significance of DD experiments in identifying the DM candidates points to the need of understanding in great detail the DM-nucleon cross sections in the different proposed models. \htm{On the other hand, as long as} no DM particle is found \htm{at DD experiments}, any new proposed model has to \htm{comply with the resulting upper limits on the DM-nucleon cross sections.}